https-remy/PMP-JS_Animated_Landing_Page/README.md

 # Nike Landing Page

 A sleek and modern animated landing page for Nike, created to practice **HTML**, **CSS**, and **JavaScript**.
 This project focuses on building a visually appealing and interactive web page with subtle animations, smooth transitions, and a clean layout.
+You can see it [here](https://remyshift.github.io/PMP-JS_Animated_Landing_Page/).

 ## Table of Contents